Optimizing small BERTs trained for German NER

 \section{Conclusion and Future Work}

+In this article, we conducted our research on comparatively small \ac{BERT} models to address real-world applications with limited hardware resources, making it accessible to a wider audience.
+We have worked out how to achieve best results in German \ac{NER} tasks with smaller \ac{BERT} models.
+This simplifies the work of Germanists in the creation of digital editions.

-In this article, we investigated which pre-training method is best to solve a German \ac{NER} task on three standard and two newly introduced (H.\,Arendt and Sturm) \ac{NER} datasets.
-We examined different pre-training tasks, absolute and relative positional encoding, and masking.
-We observed that a \ac{BERT} pre-trained only on the \ac{MLM} task combined with relative positional encoding and \ac{WWM} yielded the overall best results on these down-stream tasks.
+Therefore, we investigated which pre-training method is the most suitable to solve German \ac{NER} tasks on three standard and two newly introduced (H.\,Arendt and Sturm) \ac{NER} datasets.
+We examined different pre-training tasks, absolute and relative positional encoding, and masking methods.
+We observed that a \ac{BERT} pre-trained only on the \acf{MLM} task combined with relative positional encoding and \acf{WWM} yielded the overall best results on these downstream tasks.

-We also introduced two new fine-tuning variants, \ac{CSE} and $\text{LCRF}_\text{NER}$, designed for \ac{NER} tasks.
-Their investigation in combination with \ac{SFT} and common \ac{LCRF} showed that the best pre-training technique of the \ac{BERT} remains the best, regardless of the chosen fine-tuning variant.
+We also introduced two new fine-tuning variants, $\text{LCRF}_\text{NER}$ and \acf{CSE}, designed for \ac{NER} tasks.
+Their investigation in combination with \acl{DFT} and common \acfp{LCRF} showed that the best pre-training technique of the \ac{BERT} is independent of the fine-tuning variant.
 Furthermore, we introduced the Entity-Fix rule for decoding.
-Our results showed that for most German \ac{NER} tasks, $\text{LCRF}_\text{NER}$ together with the Entity-Fix rule delivers the best results, although there are also tasks for which the best performance can be achieved with \ac{CSE} tagging.
+Our results showed that for most German \ac{NER} tasks, $\text{LCRF}_\text{NER}$ together with the Entity-Fix rule delivers the best results, although there are also tasks for which the \ac{CSE} tagging has a minor advantage.

-In addition, our novel \ac{WWA} which modifies the Transformer architecture resulted in small improvements by simultaneously halving the number of energy values to be calculated.
+In addition, our novel \acf{WWA} which modifies the Transformer architecture resulted in small improvements by simultaneously halving the number of energy values to be calculated.
 For future work, it would be particularly interesting to investigate \ac{WWA} in connection with other downstream tasks such as document classification or question answering, where the processing of longer sequences is more important than in \ac{NER} tasks.
-Another approach would be to combine \ac{WWA} with a sparse-attention mechanism like BigBird \cite{zaheer2020big}.
+Another approach would be to combine \ac{WWA} with a sparse-attention mechanism like BigBird \citep{zaheer2020big}.

-In general, we conducted our research on comparatively small \ac{BERT} models which addresses real-world applications with limited hardware resources, leading to a broader scope of applications and making it accessible to a wider audience.
-We plan to investigate whether the results obtained in this article by our novel techniques can be transferred analogously to the training of larger \ac{BERT} models.